europeana/Labs/api/data-fields.md

 * TOC
 {:toc}

+Each Europeana fields has different names in different contexts.
+We have a theoretical and RDF context, where we returns qualified names such as dc:title.
+In search the same field becomes proxy_dc_title, in search result it is simply title, and in object display it is the Proxy object's dcTitle field.
+Some fields as part of aggregated fields, and facets.
+These are special fields which cover the content of multiple fields to provide a common entry point for similar fields.

+Meaning of columns
+* EDM Field: The field's name in the Europeana metadata scheme
+* Name in search: The name we should use in search queries
+* Datatype: The fields data type in searching
+* Name in search result: The field's name in search call response
+* Name (record): The field's name in the object call response
+* Aggregated Field/Facet: The name of aggregated fields and facets which cover this field.

 | EDM Field | Name in search | Datatype | Name in search result | Name (record) | Aggregated Field/Facet |